Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: General Theory of Promise CSPs

 Similarly, the reductions from $\Hom(H_{P'})$ and $\Hom(H_{Q'})$ are oblivious, so any instance $G$ of $\mathsf{PDGH}(H_{P'}, H_{Q'})$ reduces to an instance $\Psi_G$ of $\PCSP(\Gamma'\cup \{(S, S)\})$. \end{proof}

 \begin{rem} The theorem also holds when the notion of PCSP is extended to when the $P_i$'s and $Q_i$'s are related by a homomorphism instead of inclusion. \end{rem}

-\begin{rem} For CSPs that it is known that any relation $\Gamma$ there is a digraph $H_{\Gamma}$ such that $\CSP(\Gamma)$ is \emph{logspace} equivalence to $\Hom(H_{\Gamma})$ \cite{bulin2015finer}.
+\begin{rem} For CSPs that it is known that any relation $\Gamma$ there is a digraph $H_{\Gamma}$ such that $\CSP(\Gamma)$ is {\emph{logspace}-equivalent} to $\Hom(H_{\Gamma})$ \cite{bulin2015finer}.
 The authors conjecture that this is also the case for PCSPs. \end{rem}